 This read/write bit configures the memory for program operation.
-PGM is interlocked with the ERASE bit such that both bits cannot be set at the same time.
+PGM is interlocked with the ERASE bit such that both bits cannot be equal to 1 or set to 1 at the same time.

-1 = Program operation selected

-0 = Program operation unselected
+- 1 = Program operation selected - 0 = Program operation unselected